Negative probability: Physics and mathematics

 Another example known as the Wigner distribution in phase space, introduced by Eugene Wigner in 1932 to study quantum corrections, often leads to negative probabilities.
 For this reason, it has later been better known as the Wigner quasiprobability distribution.
 In 1945, M. S. Bartlett worked out the mathematical and logical consistency of such negative valuedness.
 The Wigner distribution function is routinely used in physics nowadays, and provides the cornerstone of phase-space quantization.
 Its negative features are an asset to the formalism, and often indicate quantum interference.
 The negative regions of the distribution are shielded from direct observation by the quantum uncertainty principle: typically, the moments of such a non-positive-semidefinite quasiprobability distribution are highly constrained, and prevent direct measurability of the negative regions of the distribution.
-Nevertheless these regions contribute negatively and crucially to the expected values of observable quantities computed through such distributions.
+Nevertheless, these regions contribute negatively and crucially to the expected values of observable quantities computed through such distributions.

-An example: the double slit experiment

-Consider a double slit experiment with photons.
-The two waves exiting each slit can be written as: